syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Row-Height-Customization.md

 The data grid allows you to customize the height of a grid row on demand by handling the [SfDataGrid.QueryRowHeight](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~QueryRowHeight_EV.html) event.
 This event is raised for the grid rows whenever they come into view.
 So the height of a particular row can be customized on demand using the row index.
 Setting the height to zero will collapse all rows in the grid.

-## Autofit the grid rows based on content
+## Auto fit the grid rows based on content

 The data grid supports the AutoRowHeight feature.
 The height of a row can be customized based on the content.
 This can be achieved using the `SfDatagrid.QueryRowHeight` event and the [SfDatagrid.GetRowHeight](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGridHelpers~GetRowHeight(SfDataGrid,Int32,GridRowSizingOptions).html) method.
 The `SfDatagrid.QueryRowHeight` event returns the row height on demand.
 The `SfDatagrid.GetRowHeight` method returns the height of the row based on the content.

 N> The row drag and drop operation is not supported while customizing the row height based on content.

-To hook the `SfDatagrid.QueryRowHeight` event and autofit the height of a row based on content, follow the code example:
+To hook the `SfDatagrid.QueryRowHeight` event and auto fit the height of a row based on content, follow the code example:

 {% highlight c# %}
 //Hooks QueryRowHeight event in SfDataGrid to set the row height on demand